MarcoZhou6/AA548-spr2024/bite-size-notes/week-8-d-Probability and Recursive Bayesian Filtermd.md

 ### Recursive Bayesian Filter overview
 The Recursive Bayesian Filter builds on the principles of probability and Bayes' theorem.
 It is a powerful method for continuously updating the probability distribution of a system's state or parameters as new data becomes available.
 Unlike traditional batch processing methods, the recursive Bayesian filter updates beliefs incrementally, making it particularly suitable for real-time applications.
 This approach is crucial in dynamic systems where conditions change over time, necessitating continuous estimation.
 ### Relationship
-The relationship between probability and the recursive Bayesian filter is fundamentally rooted in Bayes' theorem, which provides a mechanism for updating the probability of a hypothesis based on new evidence.
-Bayes' theorem states that the posterior probability, the updated probability after considering new data, is proportional to the product of the prior probability and the likelihood of the observed data.
+The relationship between probability and the recursive Bayesian filter is fundamentally rooted in Bayes theorem, which provides a mechanism for updating the probability of a hypothesis based on new evidence.
+Bayes theorem states that the posterior probability, the updated probability after considering new data, is proportional to the product of the prior probability and the likelihood of the observed data.
 This iterative updating process is the core of the recursive Bayesian filter.

-The Recursive Bayesian Filter operates by applying Bayes' theorem in a recursive manner.
+The Recursive Bayesian Filter operates by applying Bayes theorem in a recursive manner.
 Initially, a prior distribution represents the initial belief about the state or parameters of the system.
 As new data points are observed, the prior distribution is updated to a posterior distribution using the likelihood of the new data.
 This posterior distribution then becomes the new prior for the next iteration.
 This recursive process allows for continuous refinement of the estimates, making the approach highly adaptive and responsive to new information.
 ## Preliminaries
 First, we'll review the variables and space of probability and what each of them means.
 ### Random variables